MahdiOsman/ValorantStats/command-breakdown/matchjs.md

     };
 };
 ```
-We loop through all the players within the match until we find the player being searched for using their puuid which is found when the ```fetchAccount(username, tag)``` is called.
+We loop through all the players within the match until we find the player being searched for using their puuid which is found when the ```fetchAccount(username, tag);``` is called.
 Once we find the players stats we will return the number of kills.
 The same thing is done for the other functions.